opencadc/science-containers/docs/user-guide/interactive-sessions/launch-notebook.md

 # Launching Jupyter Notebook Sessions

-Interactive Jupyter Lab sessions provide a powerful environment for data analysis, visualization, and computational astronomy.
-This guide walks you through launching and using notebook sessions on the CANFAR Science Platform.
+**Interactive Jupyter Lab sessions provide a powerful environment for data analysis, visualization, and computational astronomy.
+This guide walks you through launching and using notebook sessions on the CANFAR Science Platform.**

+!!! abstract "🎯 What You'll Learn"
+    - How to launch a Jupyter notebook session on CANFAR
+    - How to choose the right container and resources
+    - How storage works inside notebooks and what persists
+    - Tips for performance, collaboration, and troubleshooting

 ## Overview